jazir555/GamesDows/README.md

 I will gladly take PRs to fix the 3 remaining issues if anyone knows how to solve them.

 **Note: If for any reason explorer doesn't start and you get a black screen and cannot view the desktop, it needs to be launched manually via task manager by launching explorer.exe.
-It needs to be set as the shell first before it is launched from task manager for the desktop to appear when launched a single time, otherwise it will just launch a file browser window.
+It needs to be set as the shell first in the registry before it is launched from task manager for the desktop to appear when launched a single time, otherwise it will just launch a file browser window.
 Due to this limitation, you must start explorer.exe twice from task manager to load the Desktop**

 -------------------
 # Decky Loader for Windows